JvanKatwijk/qt-dab/README.md

 On starting the program with a **device** the **ensemble** mode is set, when starting with a file as input, the mode is set to **file** mode.

-The configuration window has a checkbox for choosing between **only audio services** or **all services**.
-If **all** services is selected, data services are shown as well, and only the services of the current channel are shown.

 Eliminating buttons and replacing some
 =======================================================================